-Mr Kwek was presented with several awards in 2015, namely the Singapore Chinese Chamber of Commerce and Industry (SCCCI) SG50 Outstanding Chinese Business Pioneers Award, which honours the Republic's outstanding Chinese business pioneers and their exemplary contributions to nation-building; the "Best Singaporean Investor to Italy" Award which was presented by the Italian Chamber of Commerce in Singapore to business people who have made impactful investments in Italy and helped to boost bilateral ties between Italy and Singapore; and the Lifetime Achievement Award from Hotel Investment Conference Asia Pacific (HICAP) which honours exceptional individuals who have distinguished themselves through their accomplishments and contributions to expanding, enhancing and advancing the hotel industry in the Asia Pacific region and the world.
+He also received several awards in 2015, namely the Singapore Chinese Chamber of Commerce and Industry (SCCCI) SG50 Outstanding Chinese Business Pioneers Award, which honours the Republic's outstanding Chinese business pioneers and their exemplary contributions to nation-building; the "Best Singaporean Investor to Italy" Award which was presented by the Italian Chamber of Commerce in Singapore to business people who have made impactful investments in Italy and helped to boost bilateral ties between Italy and Singapore; and the Lifetime Achievement Award from Hotel Investment Conference Asia Pacific (HICAP) which honours exceptional individuals who have distinguished themselves through their accomplishments and contributions to expanding, enhancing and advancing the hotel industry in the Asia Pacific region and the world.

-Other prestigious awards received in the past include the inaugural Real Estate Developers' Association of Singapore (REDAS) Lifetime Achievement Award in 2014 which was introduced to honour a pioneering group of real estate industry leaders in Singapore, and the "Partners in the Office of the CEO" in the Brendan Wood International -Securities Investors Association Singapore (SIAS) TopGun CEO Designation Award in 2012 which was jointly accorded to the late Mr Kwek Leng Joo (former Deputy Chairman of CDL).
+Other prestigious awards received in the past include the inaugural Real Estate Developers' Association of Singapore (REDAS) Lifetime Achievement Award in 2014 which was introduced to honour a pioneering group of real estate industry leaders in Singapore, and the "Partners in the Office of the CEO" award in the Brendan Wood International - Securities Investors Association Singapore (SIAS) TopGun CEO Designation Award in 2012 which was jointly accorded to the late Mr Kwek Leng Joo (former Deputy Chairman of CDL).
 The latter award was accorded to CEOs who are best in class rated by shareholders.

-KWEK LENG PECK, 60

-Non-Executive and Non-Independent Director
+KWEK LENG PECK, 61 Non-Executive and Non-Independent Director

-Appointed a Director of HLF since 1 January 1998, Mr Kwek was last re-elected as a Director on 23 April 2015.
-Mr Kwek also sits on the Exco (also as alternate to the chairman), RMC and Hong Leong Finance Share Option Scheme 2001 Committee ("SOSC") of the Company.
-He will be seeking re-election as a Director at the 2017 AGM.
+Appointed a Director of HLF since 1 January 1998, Mr Kwek was last re-elected as a Director on 26 April 2017.
+Mr Kwek also sits on the Exco (also as alternate to the chairman), BRC and Hong Leong Finance Share Option Scheme 2001 Committee ("SOSC") of the Company.

-Mr Kwek is an Executive Director of HLA and he will succeed Mr Kwek Leng Beng as the Executive Chairman of HLA following the latter's retirement as a Director/Non-Executive Chairman of HLA at its upcoming annual general meeting in April 2017.
-He is also the non-executive Chairman of Tasek Corporation Berhad ("TCB") and a non-executive Director of CDL, M&C and China Yuchai International Limited ("CYI").
+Mr Kwek is the Executive Chairman of HLA.
+He is also an Executive Director of HLIH (the ultimate holding company of HLA), the nonexecutive Chairman of Tasek Corporation Berhad ("TCB") and a non-executive Director of CDL, M&C and China Yuchai International Limited ("CYI").
 CDL, M&C, HLA, TCB, and CYI are subsidiaries of HLIH and thus, related companies under the Hong Leong Group of companies.